ministryofjustice/docker-templates/README.md

 `./make.sh` in the top level directory will build all the images contained in this repo

+Passing a parameter will also allow pushing the images to a local registry.
+For example, to build and push images to the local repository docker.local:5000,

+`./make.sh docker.local:5000`

 # Using images on other hosts